-Intentional heading or attempting to head the futsal ball is not permitted in all Saturday leagues and divisions.
+Intentional heading or attempting to head the futsal ball is not permitted at U11 and younger.
 The restart is an indirect free kick.

-Kickins: are indirect.
-The ball must be placed on or no more than 10 inches behind the line and the kick must be taken within 4 seconds.
-The kicker's plant foot must be out of bounds or on the line.
+Kickins:are indirect.
+The ball must be placed on the line and the kick must be taken within 4 seconds.
+The kicker's plant foot may be anywhere.
 (A kickin that goes directly in the opposing goal is a goal clearance for the opposing team.
 A kickin that goes directly in the defensive goal is a corner kick of the opposing team.)

 Goal Clearances: are taken when the ball wholly crosses the goal line after being touched last by the attacking team.
-The goalkeeper must use his hands to roll, bounce or throw the ball from anywhere inside the penalty area to outside the penalty area.
+The goalkeeper must use his hands to roll, bounce or throw the ball from anywhere inside the penalty area.

 Corner Kicks: are direct.
 The ball must be placed directly on the corner spot and the kick must be taken within 4 seconds.

 Free Kicks: may be indirect or direct.
 The ball must be stopped completely before the kick may be taken.

 Penalty Kicks: are taken from the penalty spot and must be shot at goal by a clearly identified kicker.
 Defenders may not be nearer to the ball than 16 feet and must be behind an imaginary line running from touchline to touchline even with the penalty spot.

 Distance: For all of the above, except goal clearances and kickoffs, opponents may not be closer to the ball than 16 feet.